G Locus – Progressive Graying

 The coat pigmentation of dogs with progressive graying lightens as a dog reaches adulthood.

 But this process can take some time and sometimes takes years until complete.
 In some cases, the coat will even periodically get darker when new hair growth happens.
+Usually, puppies are born with normal pigment (“black born gray“), but some can have lighter paws or a lighter muzzle even at birth.

 Solid Coat Colors